jyutikamhatre/Spark-Core/README.md

 Note : I imported the MYSQL db - all tables to HDFS with 4 mappers as default in the sqoop so each table file devided into 4 parts.
 I have uploaded only one as a sample for each table here.

+Output files are also divided into 4 parts due to default partitions set on the HDFS setup.
+I have uploaded only one sample file for each output.